GerritCodeReview/git-repo/docs/repo-hooks.md

     Args:
       repo_topdir: The absolute path to the top-level directory of the repo workspace.
       sync_duration_seconds: The duration of the sync operation in seconds.
+      sync_type: A dictionary containing the characteristics of the sync.
+Includes `initial` (boolean) indicating if this was the first sync, `network_only` (boolean) if it was a network fetch only, and `local_only` (boolean) if it was a local checkout only.
       kwargs: Leave this here for forward-compatibility.
     """
 ```